clarkfitzg/ctf/paper/metadata.md

 In conclusion, the CTF metadata doesn't need to follow the AWS Glue format exactly, but I think that following Glue where possible will make it easier when we later write the crawler and demonstrate how to use this data format with AWS.
 Maybe that's a lofty goal!

+## Advantages of CSVW

+We already have a working implementation in Python based on CSVW.

+CSVW seems carefully and thoughtfully designed for a wide range of use cases, and there are mechanisms to extend it.
+The documentation is extremely thorough and precise.
+In contrast, AWS glue appears to do the minimum that's necessary to support AWS Athena.
+The documentation is sparse, and the actual format could change at any time.
+Not that AWS would do that- it would break a bunch of stuff.

+Side note-
+It would be worthwhile to develop software that reads and validates CSV files based on CSVW.

+CSVW seems like the right long term solution.
+We can still implement the crawler from CSVW, and generate the Glue metadata.
+It may be more work, but it will also support the use case of reading regular CSV files that are described with CSVW metadata.
+As an academic, I'm not in huge hurry to ship working software.
+I'd rather start with the right technologies in the first place.